Promoting your research

 When promoting your research online and on social media, please ensure that you always use the article’s digital object identifier (DOI) link, which starts with https://doi.org.
 Unlike a link to a publisher’s website (in the case of Oryx, starting with https://www.cambridge.org/core/), which may change over time, the DOI link is stable and permanent, meaning people will be able to find your research under that address many years after it has been published.
-Using the DOI link is also important because Altmetric, a tool we use to help track your article’s (social) media impact, can only track posts that include the DOI.
+Using the DOI link is also important because Altmetric, a tool that many publishers use to help track an article’s (social) media impact, can only track posts that include the DOI.
 You can find more information about Altmetric on their website.

-We encourage authors to collaborate with their institutions to put out press releases that can help further promote their research.
-Press releases should include a link to the article’s DOI and a statement such as, “The article is available in Oryx—The International Journal of Conservation”.
-Please email the editorial office at email@example.com if you would like us to help coordinate a press release with your institution (please note we cannot help write or distribute press releases).
+We encourage authors to work with their institutions to put out press releases that can help further promote their research.
+Press releases should include a link to the article’s DOI and a statement such as ‘The article is available in Oryx—The International Journal of Conservation’.
+Please e-mail the editorial office at firstname.lastname@example.org if you are planning to put out a press release with your institution (please note we cannot help write or distribute press releases).
 We will be then be able to establish an embargo date so that promotional material can be planned and released accordingly.
 Setting an embargo date allows us to specify the exact date on which an article will be published online.

 Please note that posts published on the Oryx blog should not be replicated on other organizations’ websites.
 We are happy for you to promote your article on a different website, but please do not use the same text as that appearing on the Oryx blog, and remember to always use the DOI link to your article in any promotional activities.